tcql/turf-playground/README.md

 ## What is this?

 turf-playground is a project designed to let you play around and learn [turf](http://turfjs.org) in the browser without worrying about setting up the boilerplate code to get started.
-The playground is hosted with github pages [here](http://tchannel.github.io/turf-playground).
+The playground is hosted at [turfjs.party](http://turfjs.party).

 ## Contributing